shivanshdave/2020-432/classes/class15/README.md

 3. **Updating R Studio is purely optional.** The new version of R Studio (version 1.3.xxxx) is [available for preview](https://rstudio.com/products/rstudio/download/preview/).
 It has [many nice new features](https://rstudio.com/products/rstudio/download/preview-release-notes/), but like all preview versions, installing it may require subsequent re-installs later to fix issues.
 If you're someone who's comfortable dealing with those sorts of issues, feel free to upgrade, but continuing with version 1.2.5033 for the rest of the semester is an equally fine choice.
     - There's a Google Doc describing [the revised grading plan](http://bit.ly/432-2020-grading-plan) available.

+## What Hasn't Happened Yet?

+Grading on Project 1 has taken a back seat.

+- I completed initial portfolio review for every project, and final portfolio review for a few before things got a bit out of control.
+I have also reviewed only a couple of the project posters.
+- I will complete all of the remaining portfolio reviews first, then move to the posters.
+- It's going to take quite a while, and I'll have to update you further at our next class.

+I also haven't gotten around to updating the Course Notes, but I will, eventually.